mkdoc/mkdoc/doc/readme/cli.md

 cat file.md | mkcat | mkout
 ```

-However this is not recommended because file path information is lost, which is important for some processing tools such as [mkpi][] which uses the file path to resolve relative include files.
+However this is not recommended because file path information is lost which is important for some processing tools such as [mkpi][] which uses the file path to resolve relative include files.

 #### Usage